aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xlsm-to-xlt/_index.md

 ---
 title: C# XLSM to XLT - XLSM to XLT Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLSM to XLT in C#.
-C# Convert XLSM to XLT saveformat.
-C# XLSM to XLT format.
-Save XLSM to XLT C#.
+Convert XLSM to XLT quickly and easily with Aspose.Cells.
+C# XLSM to XLT.
+C# Save XLSM to XLT.
+Save XLSM as XLT using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLSM to XLT in C#., C# XLSM to XLT saveformat., XLSM to XLT C#., C# Convert XLSM to XLT]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLSM to XLT in C#., Save XLSM to XLT using C#., C# XLSM to XLT saveformat., XLSM to XLT Converter., C# Save XLSM as XLT]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}